ChaosSaber/ChaosSabers-Armour-Set-Search/README.md

 This Software is distributed under the MIT license(see LICENSE.txt) and uses third party libraries that are distributed under their own terms (see LICENSE-3RD-PARTY.txt)
-You can find the current version on: https://github.com/ChaosSaber/Dauntless-Armour-Set-Search
+You can find the current version on: https://github.com/ChaosSaber/Dauntless-Armour-Set-Search If you encounter any error please refer at first to troubleshooting.txt for general troubleshooting

 ## Currently implemented
 - Search function: Input the Skills and Weapontype you want and the app searchs for possible armour combinations (it assumes you are standing in goodl relations to RNGesus)